birdfly/Tweaked-iOS-Apps/README.md

 You are able to sideload these with [AltStore](https://altstore.io/), [Sideloadly](https://sideloadly.io/) or your preferred sideloading service.

-You should also be able to permasign these on jailed 15.0-15.1.1 devices using [TrollStore](https://github.com/opa334/TrollStore). _Some users are reporting issues permasigning .ipas made for sideloading, I´m looking into it and if necessary will be releasing separate .ipas to be used with TrollStore._
+You should also be able to install these on jailed 14.0-15.4.1 devices using [TrollStore](https://github.com/opa334/TrollStore). _Some users are reporting issues installing .ipas made for sideloading, I´m looking into it and ~if necessary~ will be releasing separate .ipas to be installed via TrollStore._

-Jailbroken devices should install the app from App Store and the tweak from it's repo due to the lack of a settings page with tweaks which support it and substitute/libhooker compatibility issues that ~~may~~ probably will happen.

 All .ipas tested on an iPhone 12 running iOS 15.4.1.

 ---

+**I´m not getting a lot of free time lately, but I intend to update all tweaks/apps to their latest versions as soon as possible.
+Also, release separate .ipas to be installed via TrollStore to enable push notifications, file system access to tweaks which need it and everything else TrollStore is making it possible to do.** _ty opa334, we love u_

+---

 **You may want to check out my [uYouPlus fork](https://github.com/lucasnasc04/uYouPlus).
 Very cool stuff.
-I mean it.**
+I mean it.
+Always updating it.
+Probably because I use it daily.**

 ---